CloudTrack: Scalable UAV Tracking with Cloud Semantics: METHODS

 \subsection{Object Tracking Front-End}

 In SAR missions, targets are often in motion, such as lost children or individuals involved in maritime accidents.
 Therefore, a tracking system is essential to maintain an accurate, real-time position of any potential detection.
 A na\"ive approach is to stream every image from the UAV to the back-end and complete tracking on the back-end platform.
+Given adequate resources, this could either be the ground control station or a dedicated cloud server.
 In many cases, data links are of limited bandwidth and potentially unstable.
 This leads to slow and unpredictable tracking frame rates, high delays in UAV course corrections and thus to the potential loss of an object of interest.

-We, therefore, require an on-board solution for short-term object tracking.
+We, therefore, require an onboard solution for short-term object tracking.
 This solution must support the OV nature of our pipeline.
-We further require the system to run with an adequate frame rate of at least \SI{10}{FPS} on common drone companion computers from the Nvidia Jetson and Raspberry Pi series.
+We further require the system to run with an adequate frame rate of at least \SI{10}{FPS} on common drone companion computers from the NVIDIA Jetson and Raspberry Pi series.
 To this end, we benchmark six compatible lightweight trackers on common drone hardware (Raspberry Pi 4 (2 Gb) and NVIDIA Jetson Orin NX (16 Gb)).
 We evaluate each tracker on our two platforms and then select the best-performing tracker in terms of tracking accuracy.